Get 80% off your plan for your first 3 months*

 FAQs on calculating sales tax

-Here are answers to common questions about calculating sales tax for your business.
+Here are answers to frequently asked questions about calculating sales tax for your business.

 What's the difference between state and local sales taxes?

-State sales tax is set by state governments and applies uniformly across the entire state.
-Local sales tax is imposed by cities, counties, or districts and varies by specific location within the state.
+State sales tax is a base rate set by the state government that applies uniformly across the entire state.
+Local sales tax is an additional rate imposed by cities, counties, or special districts.
+Your customers pay the combined total of both.

 How often should I update my sales tax rates?